AOCC Club Ladder Competition Rules

 The AOCC Competition Ladder is open to any current club member regardless of experience level, station capability, or geographical location.

-C. Ladder Categories
+C. Current Ladder Categories (subject to change)

 Single Band 160m